 Conclusion

 Google Cloud CLI is installed on Ubuntu and ready for browser-based or console-only sign-in.
-If you manage this system remotely, use our guide to install SSH on Ubuntu, and keep the base system current with our guide to update Ubuntu packages from the command line.
+Before using it against production resources, confirm the active project with gcloud config list and keep the base system current with our guide to update Ubuntu packages from the command line.

 Formatting tips for your comment